wmentzel/tutorials/install_ubuntu_using_luks_alongside_windows.md

 ### How to install Ubuntu (20.04) using full disc encryption (LUKS) alongside an already existing Windows installation

-1. Boot Ubuntu Live CD
+1. Boot the Ubuntu Live CD.

-1. shrink windows partition
+1. Shrink Windows partition as much as you like.

-1. create two new partitions out of new unallocated space
+1. Create two new partitions out of the new unallocated space.
     - boot (fat32/ext4, boot flag set, 512MB)
     - linux (exf4, as big as possible)

-1. There should already be an ESP (EFI system partition)
+1. There should already be an ESP (EFI system partition).
     - filesystem: fat32
     - size: ~175MB
     - flags: boot, esp